siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

 ### Order By

-Order By allows you to order the aggregated result in ascending and/or descending order based on specified attributes.
-By default ordering will be done in ascending manner.
-User can use 'desc' keyword to order in descending manner.
+Order By, orders the query results in ascending and or descending order based on one or more specified attributes.
+When order by is defined based on an attribute, Siddhi by default orders the events in ascending order, and by adding `desc` keyword, the events can be ordered in descending order.

 **Syntax**